GvozdevLeonid/python_bladerf/README.md

 python_bladerf is a cython wrapper for [bladerf](https://github.com/Nuand/bladeRF).
 It also contains some additional tools.

 Before installing python_bladerf library, you must have bladerf host software installed.
 Because this library uses dynamic linking with an existing library file.
-Minimum libbladeRF version: 2.5.1
+Minimum libbladeRF version: 2.6.0, FX3 version: 2.6.0, FPGA version: 0.16.0!

 For windows users please use [additional steps](#installation-on-windows) to install python_bladerf You can install this library using